jballas/web-dev-hw/assignment-10/README.md

 I decided to self-host my fonts this time, because embedding is too easy.
 Then I struggled a bit with the `@font-face`.

-### Psuedo-selectors
+### Pseudo-selectors

 Initially I started out with one paragraph with all my text, and then used line breaks.
-This allowed me to use just the `<p>` element to change the `p::first-letter` an `p::first-line`, but I couldn't adjust the rest of the lines this way.
+This allowed me to use just the `<p>` element to change the `p::first-letter` an `p::first-line`, but I couldn't adjust the rest of the first lines this way.
 After reviewing the lesson, I follow along with making a main `div` and used the pseudo-selector for the first child.
 This is still a little confusing to me, but it did fix my problem.

 ### Padding